 Types of Class B asbestos products

-It’s impossible to know which type of asbestos is present without a test, so keep in mind that even the professionals can’t usually ascribe a class without testing the material first.
+It’s impossible to know which type of this contaminant is present without a test, so keep in mind that even the professionals can’t usually ascribe a class without testing the material first.

 That said, Class B asbestos is often found in the same kinds of products again and again, so it’s good to be aware of those products so you know to have them tested.